smritiadhikari7/smritiadhikari7/README.md

 ## 🧬 About Me

 <p align="left">
-I'm a <strong>Senior Full Stack Engineer</strong> with over five years of experience designing and delivering production-grade systems across fintech, SaaS, and e-commerce verticals.
+I'm a <strong> Full Stack Engineer</strong> with over one years of experience designing and delivering production-grade systems across fintech, SaaS, and e-commerce verticals.
 My engineering philosophy is rooted in writing clean, scalable, and maintainable code — from pixel-perfect frontend interfaces to highly available backend microservices.

 Currently, I am deepening my expertise in <strong>Web3 and Blockchain engineering</strong> — exploring smart contract development with Solidity, DeFi protocol architecture, and decentralized application (dApp) design patterns.
 I bring a product-first mindset to every project: shipping fast, iterating with data, and building with end users at the center.